psiphi75/beaglebone-tips/README.md

 # Getting I2C working

 This is to determine which i2c bus the [3D click](http://www.mikroe.com/click/3d-motion/) is on.
+This requires the `i2c-tools` package, use `sudo apt install i2c-tools` to install it.

 Run:
 ```sh